Treblle/api-responses/README.md

 - `ModelResponse`: For responding a single model resource.
 - `CollectionResponse`: For responding a collection of models for a resource.
 - `ErrorResponse`: For responding when you have encountered an Error.
-- `MessageResponse`: For when you are returning a simple messge.
+- `MessageResponse`: For when you are returning a simple message.
+- `ExpandedResponse`: For when you want to send a message and some data in the response.

 Please note, the `ErrorResponse` is not idea for any `400` responses as these are user errors such as wrong resource or Validation problems.